Vaginal Prolapse Diagnosis & Treatment

 Cystocele or rectocele are more easily discovered by a physical examination than are vaginal vault prolapse or enterocele.
 The examining physician may use a variety of tests for diagnosis, including a urodynamics procedure, an exam of the urethra-bladder neck, and an investigation of the strength of the pelvic floor.

-The physician may also order a magnetic resonance imaging (MRI) scan, an ultrasound exam or conduct cystourethroscopy, in which a small tube is inserted into the urethra for internal viewing of the urethra and bladder.
+The urologist may also order a magnetic resonance imaging (MRI) scan, an ultrasound exam or conduct cystourethroscopy, in which a small tube is inserted into the urethra for internal viewing of the urethra and bladder.

 Some women are candidates for nonsurgical treatment, including women who are not sexually active, cannot undergo surgery, or experience few symptoms.
 These women may benefit from estrogen replacement therapy to help strengthen vaginal muscles.